Y

 With its yellow coloring and huge secondary fins, this species is unmistakable and easy to recognize.

-3 Incredible Yellowfin Tuna Facts!
+3 Incredible Yellowfin Tuna Facts

-The yellowfin tuna fish forms extensive schools comprising of skipjack, bigeye, and even dolphins and whales as it travels across the world.
+The yellowfin tuna fish forms extensive schools comprising skipjack, bigeye, and even dolphins and whales as it travels across the world.

 • As it migrates around the globe, the yellowfin tuna fish forms large schools with skipjack, bigeye, and even dolphins and whales.